prawin2k/azurespace/1. Bicep/20. Azure Bicep - Refer Key Vault for Secrets using GetSecret/README.md

-# Azure Space - 19.
-Azure Bicep - Refer Key Vault for Secrets
+# Azure Space - 20.
+Azure Bicep - Refer Key Vault for Secrets using GetSecret

 ## Integrate Key Vault in Bicep?
 Bicep code can refer secrets stored in a KeyVault resource in the following two methods.